GoogleCloudPlatform/community/tutorials/exporting-stackdriver-elasticcloud/index.md

 ![alt text](enable_apis.png "Enable Cloud APIs")

 ## Activate Google Cloud Shell
-The Google Cloud web console provides an interactive shell that includes the _gcloud_ CLI.
+Cloud Console provides an interactive shell that includes the _gcloud_ CLI.
 At the top right corner of the page, click the icon to "Activate Google Cloud Shell".

 ![alt text](cloud_shell_icon.png "Activate Google Cloud Shell")

 ## Create a service account
-Google Cloud [best practices](https://cloud.google.com/vpc/docs/firewalls#service-accounts-vs-tags) suggest using a service account to configure security controls to a VM in Google Cloud.
+Google Cloud Platform [best practices](https://cloud.google.com/vpc/docs/firewalls#service-accounts-vs-tags) suggest using a service account to configure security controls to a VM.
 A service account is useful for a VM to determine which other Google resources can be access by the VM and its applications, and which firewall rules should be applied to the VM.

 While credentials can be created to be used by a service account, this step is not necessary when the service account is attached to a VM running on Google Compute Engine.
 Google manages the keys, and applications can [retrieve the credentials securely](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances#authenticating_applications_using_service_account_credentials) via the metadata service.